 Input Elements are widgets in Mendix Studio that are typically used to allow end-users enter or edit data.
+For example, a text box below allows users to fill in their full names:

 2 Input Elements Overview